Types of Car Transmissions

 Prior to the 1980s, automatic transmissions weren't as capable as manuals.
 But as car manufacturers got better at making them, they became the standard.
 Now, more than 90% of drivers in America have an automatic-transmission-driven vehicle.

-Great examples of an automatic transmission are the Supra, 86 GT, and the Avalon.
+Great examples of an automatic transmission are the GR Supra, Highlander, and the Tundra which come with an automatic transmission, a Direct-Shift AT, and an ECT-i transmission respectively.

 The automatic transmission has seen high use in the last ~50 years, but it's being edged out by a more advanced style of automatic, the Continuous Variable Transmission.